 Hodgkin lymphoma develops when lymphocytes become abnormal.
 Lymphocytes are white blood cells formed in the bone marrow that travel through the blood and lymph fluid.
-There are two primary types:
+There are two primary types of lymphocytes:

 The abnormal cell that develops, typically from a B cell, is called a Reed-Sternberg cell.